In This Article

 Don't Frame It as a Breakup

-One common concern of people breaking things off after just a couple of dates is the fear of seeming presumptuous.
+One concern of breaking things off after a few dates is the fear of seeming presumptuous.
 You can still have a relationship if you're not dating.
-How do you know that they're actually interested and not in the process of ghosting you themselves?
+How do you know they're actually interested?
 "It doesn't have to be framed as a breakup," says Davila.
-"It can be something more like, 'I've enjoyed hanging out with you, but I'm realizing that it's not what I want going forward.
-I don't know if you feel the same way, but I figured I'd let you know so that we can both move on.'"
+"It can be something more like, 'I've enjoyed hanging out with you, but I'm realizing it's not what I want going forward.
+I don't know if you feel the same way, but I figured I'd let you know so we can both move on.'"

-When in doubt, a short casual text is better than nothing at all.
-"The issue about coming across as presumptuous is understandable, but the worst that can happen is a bit of embarrassment, which you have to be willing to deal with in the dating world."
-In other words, even if you run the risk of breaking up with someone who's already uninterested, at least you can be the bigger person and be honest.
+When in doubt, a casual text is better than nothing at all.
+"The worst that can happen is a bit of embarrassment, which you have to be willing to deal with in the dating world."
+Even if they're also uninterested, at least you can be the bigger person and approach it honestly.
 As Michelle Obama would say: "When they go low, we go high."

 Avoid Ghosting at All Costs

 Face Your Fears

-No one likes to be on the receiving end of being ghosted, but why is it actually unproductive for both parties?
-"For the ghoster, it's a sign that they are avoiding dealing with important feelings and fears," says Davila.
-"When we don't deal with our fears, we don't learn to be appropriately assertive, which is what is needed for a breakup.
-We also don't learn how to treat others with kindness and compassion, which is also needed for a breakup."
+No one likes to be ignored, but why is ghosting someone bad for you, too?
+"For the ghoster, it's a sign they're avoiding dealing with important feelings and fears," says Davila.
+"When we don't deal with our fears, we don't learn to be appropriately assertive, which is needed for a breakup.
+We also don't learn how to treat others with kindness and compassion."

 Don't Leave It Open-Ended